TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: Experiments

 \subsubsection{\textbf{Datasets}}

-We evaluate our system on two different public synthetic datasets (i.e. Room4 and ToyCar3) which are provided by Co-Fusion \cite{runz2017co}.
-Both of them contain multiple dynamic objects.
-These datasets provide RGB-D sequences with ground truth camera trajectory and the masks of dynamic objects.
-Additionally, these datasets include a Kinect camera-captured video, from which we extract timestamps.
+We evaluate our system on two different public synthetic datasets (i.e. Room4 and ToyCar3) and a real-world dataset (i.e. Teddy) which are provided by Co-Fusion \cite{runz2017co}.
+All three Datasets saved as RGB-D sequences with dynamic objects.
+Additionally, these datasets provide corresponding videos captured by a Kinect camera, from which we extract timestamps.